The Best Smart Lighting Ideas for Bedrooms: Cozy Setup Tips

 Are LED strips enough to light an entire bedroom?

-Is voice control actually useful in a bedroom?
+Is voice control useful in a bedroom?

 Key Takeaways